Diversity and Inclusion

 Biochemistry Diversity and Inclusion Committee (D&I)

-With strong support from the department, the Biochemistry D&I Committee— consisting of PhD students, postdocs, staff, and faculty—promotes a welcoming environment, provides a platform for community outreach, and encourages faculty and student attendance at national conferences for underrepresented minorities in the sciences.
-The D&I committee also sponsors a departmental postdoc forum where junior faculty share career advice on their recent transition to faculty positions.
-This committee always looks new ideas.
-Contact Mike Boyce if you'd like more information, want to volunteer or have program suggestions.
+With strong support from the department, the Biochemistry D&I Committee—consisting of PhD students, postdocs, staff, and faculty—promotes a welcoming environment, provides a platform for community outreach, and encourages faculty and student attendance at national conferences for underrepresented minorities in the sciences.
+The D&I committee also sponsors a departmental postdoc forum where junior faculty share career advice on their recent transitions to faculty positions.
+This committee always looks for new ideas.
+Contact Mike Boyce if you'd like more information, want to volunteer, or have program suggestions.

 The current members of the D&I Committee are:

 - Mike Boyce

 Volunteer Opportunities Workshop

 Each year, the D&I committee hosts a workshop for staff, faculty, students, and postdocs to give input in how we can better promote science initiatives in our community and to learn about volunteering opportunities in the greater Durham area.
 Past presentations have included how to participate in educational opportunities in our neighborhood public schools and at the nearby NC Museum of Life Science.